Detailed guides to painful problems, treatments & more

 updated

-Three articles on PainSci cite Tai 2020: 1.
+Three pages on PainSci cite Tai 2020: 1.
 The Complete Guide to Trigger Points & Myofascial Pain2.
 Does Epsom Salt Work?3.
 Vitamins, Minerals & Supplements for Pain & Healing

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.